OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:29

-And I grant you a kingdom, just as my Father granted one to me,
+And I confer upon you a kingdom, just as my Father has conferred one upon me,

 ## Luke 22:30